Graceful exit: Perl

 open RESULTS, '>', 'myresults' or die "can't write to 'myresults' file: $!";

 If the attempt to open the file myresults fails, the containing program will terminate with an error message and an exit status indicating abnormal termination.

-In Java
+Java

-In the Java programming language, the try...catch block is used often to catch exceptions.
+In the Java programming language, the try/catch block is used often to catch exceptions.
 All potentially dangerous code is placed inside the block and, if an exception occurred, is stopped, or caught.